techidaily/site-win11-tips/source/_posts/designating-menu-triggers-for-software-patch-alerts.md

 ![The Windows Update Control Panel shortcut](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/windows-update-in-control-panel.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Keep an Eye Out For New Windows Updates

  So, now you can select a handy **Check for Updates** shortcut on your desktop’s context menu.
 That shortcut will save you from having to manually open Settings and its **Windows Update** tab whenever you need to check for updates.
 Instead, you can simply click the **Check for Updates** context menu option to open the update tab directly from the desktop.